adobe/aio-lib-java-cloudmanager/README.md

 Please run the and include the output from the `generate-javadoc` Maven profile for any Pull Requests, to keep the documentation up-to-date.

+### GitHub Actions

+#### Tag & Release

+This is the only action that requires a user to activate manually.

+Releasing a version of the library can be done by activating the [Tag & Release](./actions/workflows/release.yaml) action.

+The version is optional, if unspecified it will use whatever Maven determines is the next release.

+#### Snapshot Deploy

+Activated on every commit to the `main` branch.

+Automatically deploy a SNAPSHOT of the current build to Maven Central's snapshot repository.

+#### Build & Verify

+Activated on every pull request to the `main` branch.

+Automatically run a build and tests for the project.

+#### Update Changelog

+Activated on every commit to the `main` branch.

+This will automatically update the [Changelog](./CHANGELOG.md) from Pull Requests or Issues, and commit it back to the `main` branch.

+#### Update JavaDoc

+Activated after every successful [Tag & Release](#tag--release) run.
+This will run the Maven profile for generating the Project JavaDocs and commit them back to the `main` branch.
+This will keep them always up-to-date with the latest release.

 ### Licensing

 This project is licensed under the Apache V2 License.
 See [LICENSE](LICENSE) for more information.